z3bg/iris/README.md

 TODO
 ----

+* Allow only 1 signature per packet or separate signatures from packets
+* Prevent packet "malleability" with canonical JSON
 * Refine pathfinding algorithm, take into account the amount of positive and negative ratings
 * Add support for up / downvoting of packets and marking identifier connections expired or incorrect
 * Recalculate packet priorities when new packets are saved